-Where sadza is the stiff dinner porridge, mahala (Shona for 'soft') is its breakfast cousin — same maize-meal base, more water, looser texture, and sweetened.
-Almost every Shona household serves mahala for breakfast 5-7 days a week.
+This is the soft, sweetened breakfast cousin of stiff dinner sadza — same maize-meal base, more water, looser texture.
+In Shona it is properly called bota (and 'bota une dovi' when enriched with peanut butter); almost every Shona household serves it for breakfast 5-7 days a week.
+Note that 'mahala' is not the Shona word for 'soft' — it is a borrowed Nguni (Zulu/Xhosa) term meaning 'free / obtained for nothing,' so 'mahala porridge' is a colloquial label rather than the dish's traditional name.
 The peanut butter is the traditional Zimbabwean enrichment; condensed milk or fresh milk are modern urban additions.
-Children often eat it with extra brown sugar; adults prefer just a small drizzle of milk and peanut butter.
-The dish is so universal that 'mahala porridge' is the assumed default when Zimbabweans say 'breakfast.'.
+Children often add extra brown sugar; adults prefer just a drizzle of milk and peanut butter.
+The dish is so universal that this morning porridge is the assumed default when Zimbabweans say 'breakfast.'

 Spoon up mahala from a steaming bowl — pale-cream porridge with a darker swirl of peanut butter melting in.
 First bite: warm-creamy maize body, peanut butter blooms nutty-rich, brown sugar adds depth, salt grounds it.
 The texture is gentle, comforting, almost like a warm peanut-rice pudding.
 With a cup of strong tea this is the Zimbabwean morning that fuels the day.